KPJoshi/SymphonyToolboxForScilab/devdoc.md

 	* We require `-Wl,-rpath=/home/saikiran/SYMPHONY-5.6.10/lib` to make shared libraries available during           run-time.
 Because we don't have shared libraries in standard location where *dynamic linker* searches           for libraries.

-Before executing the `builder.sce` make sure that you are providing path to header
+Before executing the `builder.sce` make sure that you are providing valid *cflags* .

 ## Additional help